 In 2019 the charity opened a Centre of Excellence in King’s Cross, London, where leaders in neuroscience, mental health, social care and education work together with children and young people to improve understanding and practice.

 At the heart of the Centre is the Pears Family School, a therapeutic alternative provision for children with emotional and behavioural issues who have been excluded from mainstream school.
 The School enables its pupils to progress academically; improve their challenging behaviours; recover their psychological and emotional well-being and gain resilience so that they can continue with full-time education and return successfully to their mainstream school or specialist provision.

 What is unique about the Pears Family School is that it requires a parent or significant adult family member is required to participate in the classroom with their child, creating what is known as a multi-family group in the classroom.
-Therapeutic techniques are embedded in all aspects of the teaching and learning programme and the focus is on families helping themselves and each other to create the conditions and changes necessary so that their children can resolve their problems and be better equipped to return to school as functioning learners and fulfil their potential as active members of society.
+Therapeutic techniques are embedded in all aspects of the teaching and learning programme and the focus is on families helping themselves and each other to create the conditions and changes necessary so that their children can resolve their problems and be better equipped to return to school as functioning learners and fulfill their potential as active members of society.

 Our funding helped the Anna Freud Centre to relocate the Family School and expand its capacity.